Severine-N/grainedefood/README.md

 # Graine de Food
 **_E-commerce website built in 4 weeks by an Agile team of 4 fullstack Javascript developers, all trained at Ecole O'Clock._**

-This project was showcased on YouTube on May 4, 2021.
+I presented the project with our Project Owner on YouTube on May 4, 2021.
 The video is in French but you can see our MVP in action. **Click on the below image to watch the presentation** (starts at 41:11 and lasts about 15 minutes):

 [![Homepage Screenshot](screenshots/homepage.png)](http://www.youtube.com/watch?feature=player_embedded&v=fV3c4FJqlBM?t=2471)